Night-Owl-Labs/Recipe-Resizer-File-Format/README.md

 - **Portable**: Encapsulates all recipe details in a single file.
 - **Verifiable**: Optional signature adds integrity and source validation.
-- **Readable**: Based on JSON, making it developer- and human-friendly.
+- **Readable**: Based on `JSON`, making it developer- and human-friendly.
 - **Structured**: Organized metadata ensures consistent handling across devices.

 ## Developer Notes

 While the `.reciperesizer` format is proprietary, it uses standard `JSON` syntax, which makes it easy to read with common parsers.

+> [!WARNING]
-Modifying the contents of a file without recalculating a valid signature may result in the file being treated as unverified or rejected upon import.
+> Modifying the contents of a verified recipe without recalculating a valid signature may result in the file being treated as unverified or rejected upon import.

 ## Disclaimer

 The `.reciperesizer` format is the intellectual property of **Night Owl Labs, LLC**.
 It is designed solely for use with the **Recipe Resizer** app.
-Compatibility with third-party applications is not officially supported.
+Compatibility with third-party applications is not officially supported but can be developed by you if .

+The `.reciperesizer` format is the intellectual property of **Night Owl Labs, LLC.** and is designed exclusively for use with the **Recipe Resizer** app.
+While compatibility with third-party applications is not officially supported, developers are free to implement their own solutions.
+Please read our [Terms and Conditions](https://reciperesizer.com/docs/terms.html) for more information.

 ## License